zhubonan/EDDPotentials.jl/docs/src/index.md

-# CellTools.jl
+# EDDP.jl

-Documentation for CellTools.jl
+Documentation for EDDP.jl

 A collection of tools for manipulating crystal structures and more.